xfbs/passgen/NOTES.md

 `utf8proc_encode_char()` needs to be used in the random pattern generation functions to write out utf8.

+UTF8 iterator parsing has already been implemented, what is still needed is to bake this API into the code.
+Also, emitting UTF8 has yet to be done.

 ### [DONE] Range parsing

 When parsing `[c-a]`, ~rewrite it to `a-c`~ cause an error and stop parsing.